Freight Shipping from Charlotte to Cincinnati

 How much does it cost to ship freight from Charlotte to Cincinnati?

-Full truckload (FTL) rates from Charlotte, NC to Cincinnati, OH currently range from $937-$1,155 for a standard dry van load over the 436-mile route.
+Full truckload (FTL) rates from Charlotte, NC to Cincinnati, OH currently range $937-$1,155 (roughly $2.17-$2.67 per mile over 436 miles).
 LTL shipments typically cost $440-$771 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charlotte to Cincinnati?

-Standard FTL transit from Charlotte to Cincinnati is approximately 8 hrs by truck over 436 miles.
+Standard FTL transit from Charlotte to Cincinnati is approximately 8 hrs by truck over 436 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Charlotte to Cincinnati freight?